Client Application One using ASP.NET Core MVC

 Views/Home/GetProtectedData.cshtml

 Create a view named GetProtectedData.cshtml within the Views/Home folder, then copy and paste the following code.
 This view displays protected data fetched from the Resource Server.
 It uses ViewBag.ProtectedData to show the data.
-If there is an error (or if the user is unauthorized), it displays an error message.
+If an error occurs (or if the user is unauthorized), an error message is displayed.

 @{